Far East Adventure

 Day 13: Osaka.
 Visit Osaka Castle – one of the country’s most famous landmarks.
 In the evening enjoy a night at some of the city’s liveliest bars and spend the night at a capsule hotel.

 Day 14: Osaka to Tokyo.
 Enjoy a mid-morning farewell meal with the group before taking a look around the Umeda Sky Tower.
 Head back to Tokyo this evening.

-Day 27: Hong Kong.
+Day 15: Farewell.
 Today marks the end of your epic Far East Adventure – you’re free to head off whenever you like.

-- This trip can be done the other way round if you wish: China first and Japan afterwards.
-Please speak to a travel co-ordinator for dates
+- This trip can be done the other way round if you wish: Japan first and China afterwards.
+Please speak to a travel co-ordinator for dates.

 - All itineraries are for guidance only and are subject to change.